THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Although the first lunch is the most crowded you will ever see the buffet, you will not find it too difficult to find a seat.

-There is plenty of selection and even the most picky of eaters will find something to eat at the buffet.
+There is plenty of selection and even the pickiest of eaters will find something to eat at the buffet.

 Be careful though not to find too much to eat.
 It is very easy to put on weight very quickly!